In a competitive real estate market, timing is everything. You may find your dream home…

 Step 3: Choose Your Loan Program

-Not all mortgages are created equal.
-Your choice impacts your “cash-to-close” and your monthly debt-to-income ratio.
-Explore our full list of first-time home buyer options, including:
+Not all mortgages are structured the same way.
+The loan product you choose directly impacts your total out-of-pocket cash-to-close and your monthly debt-to-income (DTI) ratio.
+Explore our comprehensive overview of first-time home buyer options, including:

 Step 4: The Inspection & Appraisal Phase